 - How do these elements interact, and what kinds of patterns emerge?

-- Who dos the people that contribute to, influence, and are affected by the system?
+- Who are the people that contribute to, influence, and are affected by the system?

 - What is the mental model that affects systems structure and patterns of system behaviour?

-- What kind of outcomes emerge from system behaviour?
+- What kinds of outcomes emerge from system behaviour?

 - What patterns or archetypes may help explain the system behaviour that we are seeing?